Born Annie Ross Pearn.

 Without her in the office to keep the peace, Laurence and David eventually fell out and in 1958 they agreed to go their separate ways.
 Laurence Pollinger and his son left to set up their own firm under the name of Laurence Pollinger Ltd and David Higham took the opportunity to rebrand as David Higham Associates.
 And so the name of Pearn disappeared from the literary landscape.

 In her 1936 essay, Nancy wrote that: ‘there is no one quality more necessary than a natural elasticity and adaptability to the varying personalities with whom she will eventually come into contact.’
-Given the stellar roster of literary talents (and egos) Nancy worked with over her thirty years, with all their quirks and demands, she would know and perhaps as their archives continue to be published, we will find out more about the fabulous Nancy Pearn.
+Given the stellar roster of literary talents (and egos) Nancy worked with over her thirty years, with all their quirks and demands, she would know.
+Perhaps as writers’ archives continue to be published, we will find out more about the fabulous Nancy Pearn.

 I am very grateful to Lesley Pollinger for the help she has given me with this entry.